rlucente-se-jboss/rhde-demo/README.md

 is complete.
 Make sure to remove the install media from the physical edge device so it doesn't attempt to install again.

-## Get kubeconfig to connect to MicroShift instance
+## Get kubeconfig for MicroShift instance
 Copy the file `~/.ssh/id_core` from the image-builder host to your local workstation or laptop.
 This should be in the directory `~/.ssh` with permissions 0600.